Harvey Weinstein Surrenders To Authorities On Sexual Assault Allegations

 Harvey Weinstein surrendered Friday to authorities at a police department in New York City, where the Hollywood mega-producer faces allegations of rape and sexual assault stemming from a 2004 incident.

-Weinstein arrived early in the morning at the first lower precinct in Lower Manhattan, ushered into the station by police officers as members of the media crowded behind metal barriers erected outside.
+Weinstein arrived early in the morning at the first lower precinct in Lower Manhattan, ushered into the station by police officers as members of the media crowded behind metal barriers erected outside the entrance.

 Once one of the most powerful men in the film industry, Weinstein had long been rumored to have engaged in sexual misconduct — but it was not until reports in The New York Times and The New Yorker surfaced decades' worth of sexual assault and harassment allegations that the producer experienced his precipitate fall from grace last autumn.